COVID-19 Supervisory and Regulatory FAQs

 Q: The new SR letter (SR 20-4) references existing guidance for a natural disaster and emergency, which instructs Reserve Banks to communicate to firms regarding regulatory relief available when the President declares an emergency.
 Are there any further communications firms should expect to receive on this matter?

-A: SR letter 13-6 / CA letter 13-3 is the Federal Reserve's statement on the supervisory practices that the Federal Reserve expects to employ when banking organizations and their borrowers and other customers are affected by a major disaster or emergency.
+A: SR letter 13-6 / CA letter 13-3, "Supervisory Practices Regarding Banking Organizations and their Borrowers and Other Customers Affected by a Major Disaster or Emergency," highlights the supervisory practices that the Federal Reserve expects to employ when banking organizations and their borrowers and other customers are affected by a major disaster or emergency.
 There are no plans at present to issue additional guidance.
 Nevertheless, we recognize that this is a rapidly evolving situation, which could necessitate additional guidance if circumstances warrant.

 Q: How are regulatory agencies and state financial regulators encouraging mortgage servicers to work with struggling homeowners affected by COVID-19?